nhathadt11/small-booking-backend/README.md

 ## Getting started

 This is an back-end of the app named Small Booking App.
-The app was developed as a final project of SWD, which is shorts for Software Architect and Design, at school.
-It provide APIs to a front-end app written in C# (.NET MVC) and a mobile app written in React Native.
+The app was developed as a final project of SWD, which shorts for Software Architect and Design, at school.
+It provide RESTful APIs to a front-end app written in C# (.NET MVC) and a mobile app written in React Native.

 - Starter: bootstraped using SPRING INITIALIZR
 - Security: JWT as authentication and authorization